 that others do not.
 They are signs distinctly, uniquely — and historically

 — associated with Catholics.
 It is what Catholics do.
-It is part of
+It is part

+We have Rosaries.
 Up to 40 years ago we bowed our heads whenever

 the sacred Name of Jesus was uttered.
 We struck our breasts in reciting

 the Confiteor, made the Sign of the Cross before we went into the

 water or upon any undertaking.
 These things do not necessarily identify

 us as Catholics, but they are unmistakably signs of Catholics.

 Disdain for Ritual

 It is likely that the

 two generations alone.
 We see the proper posture of prayer illustrated

 in all our religious statues (those that still remain) and sacred

 art.
-But somehow we are obtuse to the inspiration
+But somehow we are obtuse to the inspiration that such statuary

-only Saints prayed that way.
+Saints prayed that way.
 But are we not all called to emulate the

 saints?
 Why are we so afraid of the odor of sanctity?
 Is there anything

 more beautiful than a Catholic conformed to Christ, to the Saints

 who were conformed to Christ?
 We fear being seen as Pharisees, hypocrites.